-In handball, flywheel training with the kBox is rapidly gaining momentum for performance, prevention and rehabilitation of athletes.
+In handball, flywheel training with the kBox and kPulley is rapidly gaining momentum for performance, prevention, and rehabilitation of athletes.

 Sprint speed in short sprints is highly correlated to squat strength, but like most other athletes outside of weightlifting, handball players are not very schooled in Olympic lifts or powerlifting.
 The kBox allows these athletes to perform squats both with high loads and high power in a safe way to increase strength and performance without risking injury.

 Studies involving similar sports with a lot of jumping (volleyball and basketball) have also shown that a low volume of in-season training with flywheel squats significantly increases jumping ability without increasing the risk of tendinopathy (Gúal et al 2015).